sibjor/ViceVersa/README.md

 # core610

-This is a visualization of my kernel fantasy..
+This is a visualization of a fantasy of mine..
+A future OS & Kernel featuring a dedicated network.
 It almost looks like the holy grail!

 Enjoy!